 At the time of launching a product into a new market, a brand should be capable enough to adapt to the taste of the consumers.
 An adapted product brings results in rapid growth in the brand.

-To create the buzz around the countries, set up local campaigns in different markets.
+To create a buzz around the countries, set up local campaigns in different markets.
 A popular brand, Red Bull, has used this marketing strategy to create awareness with the following:

 - Red Bull Air Race in the UK